flapanther33781/poe-filter/docs/README.md

 I'm open to suggestions, but right now on my list I have:

 - All vendor recipies, with checkboxes (handy for challenges)
+- Maybe a slider to hide gems below a certain value (unless overriden by recipe)
 - Additional color themes (suggestions welcome)
 - Include filtering identified items by # of T1 mods, T2 mods, etc